-The code for this book is in this GitHub repository.
+The code for the book is in this GitHub repository.

 Modeling and Simulation in Python is an introduction to physical modeling using a computational approach.
 It is organized in three parts:

 - The first part presents discrete models, including a bikeshare system and world population growth.

 - The second part introduces first-order systems, including models of infectious disease, thermal systems, and pharmacokinetics.